xbeat/Machine-Learning/README.md

 Architectural Design Patterns in Python

 Architectural design patterns are reusable solutions to common problems in software design.
 They provide a structured approach to organizing code and improving system scalability, maintainability, and flexibility.
 In this presentation, we'll explore several key patterns and their implementation in Python.

+## Algorithms for Multi-Class Classification in Python

+Introduction to Multi-Class Classification

+Multi-class classification is a machine learning task where the goal is to categorize data points into one of several predefined classes.
+This problem arises in various real-world scenarios, such as image recognition, document categorization, and sentiment analysis.
+In this presentation, we'll explore different algorithms suitable for multi-class classification, with a focus on their implementation in Python.

 ## Handling Non-Linear Relationships in Python